-The Council has put significant focus on improving procurement processes within the organisation which has included the implementation of a new procurement electronic system.
-In addition, the Council is currently having its Contract Regulations reviewed by a specialist at CIPFA to ensure they are robust in ensuring compliance with relevant procurement legislation.
-A recent internal audit has highlighted areas for improvement in relation to the adherence to the Council's procurement regulations and suitable actions have been agreed to address this issue.
+The Council has put significant focus on improving procurement processes within the organisation which has included the implementation of a new electronic procurement system.
+In addition, the Council had its Contract Procedure Rules (CPRs) reviewed by a specialist at CIPFA to ensure they are robust in ensuring compliance with relevant procurement legislation.
+These currently remain in draft for 2021/22.
+A 2019 internal audit has highlighted areas for improvement in relation to the adherence to the Council's CPRs and suitable actions have been agreed to address this issue.